rodneyshupe/Cookbook/Recipes/SoupsAndStews/CarrotGingerSoup.rst

 ---------

 Add 2 cups shredded chicken towards the end of step 3, when returning pureed soup to the pan to reheat.
-For shedding the chicken; boil in water for 10-12 minutes, then shred with 2°Forks.
+For shredding the chicken; boil in water for 10-12 minutes, then shred with 2 forks.